Yukasama/vectorize/docs/api/common.md

-# Common & Health Endpoints
+# Common & Health API

 The common module provides health check and root endpoints for the Vectorize API.